simon-caignart/simon-caignart/README.md

 <img src="https://github.com/SimonCaignart/SimonCaignart/blob/main/hero.svg" alt="Hero image">

-#### I am passionate about building excellent software that improves the lives of those around me, coding things from scratch, and bringing ideas to life.
+#### I'm a 21 years old software engineer student, passionate about building excellent software that improves the lives of those around me.

 #### You can visit my [personal website](https://simoncaignart.com) to learn more about me and my work. 😁